-The fall season brings with it warm robust colors, feathery foliage and plenty of harvest fruits and veggies prominent during this time of the year.
+The fall season brings with it warm robust colors, feathery foliage and plenty of harvest fruits and veggies.
 What better way to capture the spirit of this crisp season than to adorn your home with a festive fall wreath?

-Whether it’s your front door you’d like to decorate, a front gate or even a mailbox, fall wreaths are simple to make and won’t cost you too much money either.
+Whether it’s your front door you’d like to decorate, a front gate or even a mailbox, fall wreaths are simple to make and won’t cost you much money, either.
 They’re the perfect DIY project.
-By creating your own fall wreath, you can easily customize it to incorporate all your favorite elements that make this season so special to you and your family.
+You can easily customize your wreath to incorporate all your favorite colors, elements, textures or colors.

 Not sure where to begin when it comes to creating your own fall wreath?
 Fret no more!
 We’ve got a great tutorial to help guide you on your way to creating the most beautiful fall wreath ever!

-To create your most beautiful fall wreath ever, you’re going to need a few materials.
+To create your beautiful fall wreath, you’re going to need a few materials.
 When it comes to decorating your masterpiece, you can be as simple or complex as you’d like.
-The materials we suggest can be found in any hobby stores that carry plastic and cloth flowers.
-All embellishments, extra décor and other decorative elements are completely up to you.
+The materials we suggest can be found in any hobby stores.
+All embellishments and decorative elements are completely up to you.

-Whether you prefer a pre-made twig or spruce wreath, that’s up to you.
-Since twig wreaths seem to be more of a Fall element, this tutorial will call for a twig wreath.
-You can also buy your wreath pre-made at any hobby store or create your own if you have the time, which is what i did for this project.
-It really saves a lot of time and comes pre-conditioned.
+Whether you use a twig or spruce wreath is up to you.
+You can also buy your wreath form at any hobby store or create your own if you have the time, which is what I did for this project.
+It really saves a lot of time and comes weather-sealed.
 You’d just need a wreath wire and spruce, twig or any other element you want your wreath base to be.
 You can also choose from a wide variety of sizes.
 Any size wreath will work for this tutorial, but remember to purchase your wreath decorations accordingly.
 More for a larger wreath, less for a smaller one.